ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 | element   | Reference to DOM element.<br> Accepted by `useCKEditor` hook.                                                                                                                                                                                                |

 <info-box info="">
 	Event handlers passed to `CKEditor` component don't require any memoization techniques.
 We ensure referential equality across renders under the hood.
 As a side effect, only first passed instance of a handler will be used throughout the lifecycle of the component.
+The same applies to `dispatchEvent` function.
 </info-box>

 Below are few techniques that can be employed to ensure that referential equality is in place and unnecessary renders are prevented.